Underwood-Inc/strixun-stream-suite/serverless/url-shortener/DEPLOY.md

 ## Notes

-- The standalone HTML is embedded directly in the worker
+- The Svelte app is built and bundled into the worker assets
 - No additional configuration needed - your existing `s.idling.app` route handles everything
 - The HTML uses your existing API URLs (`auth.idling.app` and `s.idling.app`)
 - Token persistence works via localStorage